-Sitagliptin (Januvia), also an oral drug for Type 2 diabetes, is associated with neither weight gain nor weight loss.
+DPP-4 inhibitors such as sitagliptin (Januvia), saxagliptin (Onglyza), linagliptin (Tradjenta), and alogliptin (Nesina), also oral drugs for Type 2 diabetes, are associated with neither weight gain nor weight loss.

-Exenatide (Byetta), a newer medicine that is approved for treatment of Type 2 diabetes and is given by injection twice a day, also does not tend to cause weight gain.
-Exenatide signals the pancreas to produce the right amount of insulin when you need it, stops the liver from releasing glucose into the bloodstream when it’s not needed, slows stomach emptying, and may reduce appetite, possibly leading to eating less and to weight loss.
+Exenatide (Byetta and Bydureon), liraglutide (Victoza), albiglutide (Tanzeum), and dulaglutide (Trulicity), injectable medicines that are approved for Type 2 diabetes, also do not tend to cause weight gain.
+These drugs signal the pancreas to produce the right amount of insulin when you need it, stops the liver from releasing glucose into the bloodstream when it’s not needed, slows stomach emptying, and may reduce appetite, possibly leading to eating less and to weight loss.